 According to California law, personal injury victims have the right to recover for losses that have been caused by someone else’s negligence.
 These losses include, but are not limited to: lost wages, pain and suffering, and past and future medical expenses.
 The personal injury victim also has the right to fight for compensation for activities that he/she can no longer enjoy as a result of the accident.
 This can also include a loss of consortium claim: the loss in the quality of a marital relationship between husband and wife.

-There is no set amount that a laceration injury settlement or verdict is worth.
+Each personal injury case involving laceration injuries vary in severity and potential settlement recoveries.
 Similar to many other kinds of personal injury cases, the amount of money that a victim can obtain depends on a number of factors such as:

 - Geographic location